meunomeecris/catto/README.md

 ### 2nd Version - Catto (This repo)
-- Created in August 2024 with a more organized structure.
+- Technical refinement to improve the project structure.
 - Architecture: MVVM.
-- Used a REST API.
+- Used a REST API for data fetching.
+- Error handling in API requests, with error display in the interface.
+- Integrated Miau Design System for a consistent UI.
+- Features
+  - Splash screen on app launch.
+  - Swipe gesture to navigate between cards.
   - Added comments (without persistence).
-- Saved favorites.
-- Implemented Swipe Gesture for card navigation.

 <p align="center">
      <img src="https://github.com/user-attachments/assets/ba7a656b-12ed-4070-b990-1ac0e220b55a" height="300" margin-right: 10px;">